ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/questions.md

 ## How to get ReVanced?

-ReVanced is and will always be in development!
-You can follow [ReVanced Manager documentation](https://github.com/revanced/revanced-manager/tree/main/docs) to use ReVanced.
-Alternatively, you can use [ReVanced CLI documentation](https://github.com/revanced/revanced-cli/tree/main/docs).
+You can follow [ReVanced Manager documentation](https://github.com/revanced/revanced-manager/tree/main/docs) to use ReVanced Manager.
+Alternatively, you can follow [ReVanced CLI documentation](https://github.com/revanced/revanced-cli/tree/main/docs) to use ReVanced CLI.

 ## Does ReVanced support non-rooted devices?